obijywk/grilops/README.md

 [Nurikabe](https://en.wikipedia.org/wiki/Nurikabe_(puzzle)) could contain two symbols, one representing a black cell and the other representing a white cell.

+The geometry module defines Lattice classes that are used to manage the shapes of grids and relationships between cells.
+Rectangular and hexagonal grids are supported, as well as grids with empty spaces in them.

 A symbol grid is used to keep track of the assignment of symbols to grid cells.
 Generally, setting up a program to solve a puzzle using grilops involves:

 * Constructing a symbol set
+* Constructing a lattice for the grid
-* Constructing a symbol grid limited to contain symbols from that symbol set
+* Constructing a symbol grid in the shape of the lattice, limited to contain symbols from the symbol set
 * Adding puzzle-specific constraints to cells in the symbol grid
 * Checking for satisfying assignments of symbols to symbol grid cells